.jpg)

-At the end of July 2024, Slovenia took its first steps towards introducing mandatory electronic invoicing and electronic reporting for businesses in their commercial activities by submitting a proposal on obligation to use e-invoicing and e-reporting.
+At the end of July 2024, Slovenia took its first steps towards introducing mandatory electronic invoicing and electronic reporting for businesses in their commercial activities by submitting a proposal on the obligation to use e-invoicing and e-reporting.
 After analysing the results and obligations in other European countries, including Italy, Romania, Poland, and Belgium, Slovenia opted for the Decentralised Continuous Control and Exchange Model (DCTCE).
-The target date is 1 June 2026.
+With the new Draft Law on the Exchange of Electronic Invoices and Other Electronic Documents (ZIERDED), published by the Ministry of Finance on 11 February 2025, the target date for implementation of the mandate was set for 1 January 2027, and mandatory real-time reporting was ultimately abandoned.

 Form and details of the proposal